 After Basic Training, Army recruits go to a Military Training centre for the Basic Military Qualification – Land Course for approximately one month, which covers the following topics:

 Signal Technicians attend the Canadian Forces School of Communication and Electronics in Kingston, Ontario.
 Training takes approximately 16 months and is separated into two parts.
 Part one is equivalent to a two-year electronics engineering technician program and teaches the following skills and knowledge:

 Part two of the program includes specific training on communications systems and equipment.
 You will learn the following skills and knowledge:

 Signal Technicians may have the opportunity to develop specialized skills through formal military and civilian courses and on-the-job training, including:

 As they progress in their career, Signal Technicians who demonstrate the required ability and potential, will be offered advanced training.
 Courses include:

-The minimum required education to apply for this position is the completion of the provincial requirements for Grade 10 or Secondary IV in Quebec including:
+The minimum required education to apply for this occupation is the completion of the provincial requirements for Grade 10 or Secondary 4 in Quebec including:

 Foreign education may be accepted.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at a military unit in their community and at military bases within the region where they live.
 Reservists may serve while going to school or working at a civilian job.
 They are paid during their training and are not required to move.
 They can, however, volunteer to move and can also volunteer for deployment opportunities within or outside of Canada.